ghoneycutt/puppet-dnsquery/README.md

 ### dns_lookup

-Does a DNS lookup and returns an array of addresses.
+Does a DNS lookup and returns a string for a single address or an array of addresses.

 ### dns_a

-Retrieves DNS A records and returns it as an array.
-Each record in the array will be a IPv4 address.
+Retrieves DNS A records and returns a string for a single record or an array of records.
+Each entry will be an IPv4 address.

 ### dns_aaaa

-Retrieves DNS AAAA records and returns it as an array.
-Each record in the array will be a IPv6 address.
+Retrieves DNS AAAA records and returns a string for a single record or an array of records.
+Each entry will be an IPv4 address.

 ### dns_cname